Advocacy Quick Links:

 - More About United Way of Florida Advocacy ...

-The United Way of Florida’s 2016 Florida United Way Consensus Legislative Agenda, represents the fifth year Florida’s United Ways have joined together in a unified effort to advocate for legislative issues of critical importance to the communities they serve throughout the state.
+The proposed 2017 Florida United Way Consensus Legislative Agenda, represents the sixth year Florida’s United Ways have joined together in a unified effort to advocate for legislative issues of critical importance to the communities they serve throughout the state.
 The guiding principles underlying the Agenda include urging Florida Legislators to use a scalpel if the budget needs cutting, to maximize federal revenues, to support the authority of local government and communities to determine the best use of resources, and to focus on prevention.

-The 2016 Consensus Agenda targets three United Way Priority Issues:
+The proposed 2017 Consensus Agenda targets 3 United Way Priority Areas:

 Legislative Link and United Gazette